 In the fall of 2011, Bernstein Medical became one of the first hair restoration facilities in the world to use the ARTAS system.
-We perform all FUE procedures using the new robotic technology.
-Dr. Bernstein has been working closely with Restoration Robotics for several years to improve the robot’s performance in FUE and to develop other applications of the hair transplant robot.
+We now perform all FUE procedures using the ARTAS robot.
+Dr. Bernstein has been working closely with Restoration Robotics for many years to improve the robot’s performance in FUE and to develop new applications.

-Bernstein Medical is a beta-testing site for Restoration Robotics, and it was in our facility in New York City where Dr. Bernstein débuted automated recipient site creation and follicular unit graft selection using the robotic device.
+Bernstein Medical is a beta-testing site for Restoration Robotics.
+It was in our facility in New York City where Dr. Bernstein débuted robotic recipient site creation, automated follicular unit graft selection and a number of other important updates.

-Robotic recipient site creation and follicular unit graft selection are being made available to all facilities this year.
 The next phase of development involves the last phase of a hair transplant procedure, the placement of grafts into recipient sites.
-This process is currently in development and will likely take at least two years before it is available.
-Learn more about Robotic Hair Transplants »
+This process is currently in development and will likely take several years before it is available.

 About Restoration Robotics